zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ### `FHELinalg.apply_mapped_lookup_table` (::mlir::concretelang::FHELinalg::ApplyMappedLookupTableEintOp)

-Returns a tensor that contains the result of the lookup on a table, using a different lookup table for each element, specified by a map.
+Returns a tensor that contains the result of a lookup table, using a different lookup table for each element, specified by a map.

-Performs for each encrypted indice a lookup on a table of clear integers.
+Performs for each encrypted index a lookup table of clear integers.
 Multiple lookup tables are passed, and the application of lookup tables is performed following the broadcasting rules.
 The precise lookup is specified by a map.

 ```mlir